anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 HashSet<(address: Address, spending_cap: u64)>
 ```

-The structure contains all the counsils voted, where each cousil is specific as a pair `Address` (the enstablished address of the multisig account) and `u64` (spending cap).
+The structure contains all the counsils voted, where each cousil is specified as a pair `Address` (the enstablished address of the multisig account) and `u64` (spending cap).

 These votes will then be used in order to vote for various PGF councils.
 Multiple councils can be voted on through a vector as represented above.